MECA CLAUSE

 36.1 Professional Development

 (b) Clinical leaders (including Clinical Directors / Heads of Department, Chief Medical Officers) are critical to good engagement as clause 1.1 of this document.
-When a DHB requires an employee covered by the collective agreement (who is formally engaged in a clinical leadership position) to complete training, the employee will be entitled to undergo suitable funded training for such roles in addition to the allowances in 36.2 below.
+When the employer requires an employee covered by the collective agreement (who is formally engaged in a clinical leadership position) to complete training, the employee will be entitled to undergo suitable funded training for such roles in addition to the allowances in 36.2 below.

-Where an employee covered by the collective agreement expresses an interest in training for a future role in a clinical leadership position and such training is agreed by the DHB the employee will be entitled to undergo suitable funded training in addition to the allowances in 36.2 below.
+Where an employee covered by the collective agreement expresses an interest in training for a future role in a clinical leadership position and such training is agreed by the employer the employee will be entitled to undergo suitable funded training in addition to the allowances in 36.2 below.
 A contribution to the costs of this training, in whole or part, from the SMO’s CME entitlement may be agreed.

 (c) Employees are entitled to use their accrued continuing medical education expenses to support secondments (Clause 36.4) and sabbaticals (Clause 36.5).